Health, Damage, and Healing

 Your character's general condition is represented by a series of wound slots with corresponding damage thresholds, and a stamina value.
 There are five types of wounds: light, moderate, severe, critical, and fatal.
 More severe wounds take longer to heal, and a fatal wound means death.

 Wound slots are divided into five categories, each associated with a level of wound from light to fatal.
 Each time you take damage, compare the total to your wound thresholds.
-If the damage is less than your lowest threshold, then the attack has no effect.
+If the damage is less than your lowest threshold, then the attack does not cause a wound but may still have secondary effects based on the attack hitting.
 Otherwise, it causes a wound of the highest level whose threshold the damage exceeds or equals.
 If an effect modifies the level of wound, apply that modification before filling in one slot of the appropriate wound level.
 If after all modifications all the slots of that type are already full, increase the wound's severity until there is an empty slot.

 While you have at least one wound, you are considered wounded with a severity equal to your highest wound.
 For example, if you have 3 light wounds and 1 critical wound, you are considered critically wounded.
 Certain effects apply only to characters that are wounded to a certain level.

 You have a number of light wound slots equal to 5 + your Persona.
 Your moderate, severe, and critical wound slot counts are determined by your race.
 All characters have only a single fatal wound slot.

 Each wound level is associated with a specific numeric threshold to determine how much damage is needed to cause a wound of that level.
 Your base light wound threshold is equal to 5 plus double your Size.
 Each wound threshold above light is equal to your light wound threshold plus the number listed in the table to the right, based on your Vitality.
 Regardless of any bonuses or penalties, your final effective wound thresholds after all modifications are always at least 1 point higher than the lower threshold.